-Most riders will find a Type III, “ski-vest” style jacket most comfortable.
-Type III jackets typically open at the chest, and are secured with a combination of straps, buckles or zippers.
+Most riders will find a Type III “ski-vest” style jacket most comfortable.
+Type III jackets typically open at the front and are secured with a combination of straps, buckles or zippers.

 All Sea-Doo PFDs include a plastic D-ring sewn securely into the front seam.
 This ring provides a handy spot to securely clip on your safety lanyard.